Blackarrow299/sql-mi/README.md

 ## Installation

-To get started, download the specific version of the Syntax-to-SQL Converter that matches your system from the [Releases](https://github.com/Blackarrow299/sql-mi/releases) section.
+To get started, download the specific version of sql-mi that matches your system from the [Releases](https://github.com/Blackarrow299/sql-mi/releases) section.
 After downloading, follow these steps to set up the tool on your system:

 1. Unzip the downloaded file.